zxdvd/blog/content/kernel/tcp: time wait state.md

 And you can also change it by echo the desired number to that file.

 ### FIN and RST (reset) packet
-If one side sent FIN but received a RST packet, then it will go to CLOSE state.
+If one side sent FIN but received a RST packet, then it will go to CLOSED state.
 And there isn't the 2MSL waiting problem.